Residency Program Director

 This PGY2 residency is designed to develop clinical skills in the area of adult solid organ transplantation.
 Approximately 300 patients receive solid organ transplants (kidney, kidney/pancreas, liver, lung, or heart) at OSUWMC each year.

-Solid organ transplant patients are admitted to various transplant services throughout the hospital: 1) Transplant Surgery/Renal (all kidney transplant patients who are one year or less from transplant); 2) Transplant Surgery/Other (all kidney/pancreas, isolated pancreas, and liver transplant patients who are one year or less from transplant); 3) Congestive Heart Failure/Open Heart Surgery (all heart and lung transplants); and 4) Transplant Medicine (all kidney, pancreas, and liver transplant patients who are greater than one year post- transplant); and Hepatology (all liver transplant patients who are greater than one year post-transplant).
+Solid organ transplant patients are admitted to various transplant services throughout the hospital: 1) Transplant Surgery/Renal (kidney and/or pancreas transplant patients who are one year or less from transplant); 2) Transplant Surgery/Other (liver transplant patients who are one year or less from transplant); 3) Congestive Heart Failure/Open Heart Surgery (all heart and lung transplants); 4) Hepatology (liver transplant patients who are greater than 1 year after transplant) and 5) Transplant Medicine (kidney and/or pancreas transplant patients who are greater than 1 year after transplant).
 The residency focuses primarily on abdominal transplant.

-Elective rotations may include cardiothoracic transplantation, nephrology, hepatology, and transplant infectious disease.
+Elective rotations may include cardiothoracic transplantation, nephrology, hepatology, pediatric transplant at Nationwide Children’s Hospital, and transplant infectious diseases.
 The resident will also complete a longitudinal rotation in the outpatient post-transplant clinics, assist in precepting pharmacy students and residents, and participate on various multi-disciplinary committees within the Comprehensive Transplant Center.

 The opportunity exists to deliver a didactic lecture at The Ohio State University College of Pharmacy and to earn a formal teaching certificate.
 The resident will be expected to complete and publish at least one major research project.
 The program is intended to be flexible and can be modified depending on the individual resident’s interests and needs.